Cozy Peach Kitchen

 Instructions

-• Tofu prep: Drain water off of tofu.
-Slice each block of tofu length-wise into three rectangles.
-Optional step: Lay tofu out on a baking sheet or cutting board.
-Don't overlap.
-Place in the freezer and freeze until solid, at least 4 hours.
-Transfer to the fridge to thaw overnight, or place in a plastic bag and run under warm water until thawed.
+• *Optional step* To freeze the tofu: Drain water off of tofu.
+Slice each block of tofu length-wise into three thin rectangles.
+Transfer to an airtight container or freezer bag.
+Don't overlap the pieces of tofu.
+Freeze until solid, at least 4 hours but ideally overnight.
+Thaw overnight in the fridge, or place in a plastic bag and run under warm water until thawed.

 • Marinade: Whisk together marinade in a small bowl: vegetable broth, soy sauce, red wine vinegar, ¼ teaspoon black pepper.
-Place tofu in a shallow dish (I use a 9x13 casserole dish) and cover with marinade.
-Marinate tofu slices for 30 minutes, flipping halfway through for even distribution.
+Place tofu in a shallow dish (I use a 9x13-casserole dish) and cover with marinade.
+Marinate tofu slices for at least 30 minutes and up to 24 hours, flipping halfway through if not fully covered by the marinade.

 • To make pepper gravy: Heat a medium skillet over medium-high heat.
 Once hot, add vegan butter.
 Add flour and cook for 1-2 minutes, stirring frequently to prevent burning.
 Slowly add soy milk, whisking constantly to prevent clumping.
-Sprinkle in salt and pepper.
-Once bubbling over medium-high heat, reduce heat to low.
+Sprinkle in black pepper, salt, and white pepper.
+Once bubbling, reduce heat to low.
 Let simmer until thickened to gravy consistency, about 5 minutes.

 • Breading: Retrieve 3 similarly bowls that are big enough to dip tofu slices into.
-In one bowl, mix together 2 tablespoons ground flax with 6 tablespoons water to make a flaxeed "egg".
+In one bowl, mix together 3 tablespoons ground flax with 9 tablespoons (heaping ½ cup) water to make a flax "egg".
 Let sit for 5 minutes.
-In another sized bowl, mix together all-purpose flour, old bay seasoning, salt, pepper, paprika, garlic powder, onion powder.
-In the final bowl, add the panko breadcrumbs.

 • Dunk each slice of tofu in the flour mixture, then egg mixture, then panko.
-Make sure that the tofu is completely covered with each mixture.
+I like to use a pastry brush to brush on the flax egg.
+Make sure that the tofu is completely coated at each step.
 Set aside on a plate.

 • Frying: Heat a large skillet or cast-iron pan over medium-high heat.
 Add peanut oil.
-Once hot, add breaded tofu, working in batches if needed.
+Once hot, add breaded tofu, working in batches.
 Shallow-fry for 2-3 minutes on each side, or until golden.
 Only flip when the tofu is completely cooked.
 Place cooked tofu on a paper-towel lined plate to drain off excess oil.
 Enjoy topped with pepper gravy.

 Notes

-2. Soy milk can be replaced with equal amounts of almond, cashew or oat milk.
+3. Soy milk can be replaced with equal amounts of almond, cashew, or oat milk.

 Serving: 1pieceCalories: 317kcalCarbohydrates: 35gProtein: 16gFat: 12gSaturated Fat: 2gSodium: 832mgPotassium: 344mgFiber: 2gSugar: 4gVitamin A: 279IUVitamin C: 3mgCalcium: 133mgIron: 4mg